 If you want to try the best quality sushi in Shibuya and you do not mind the price, here is a place for you.
 Kurosaki is located 7 minutes away from Shibuya station, and it has a much more calm and classy atmosphere compared to the crowded main streets of Shibuya.

-They use the most fresh and delicious sushi of the season, and the chef will make the sushi in front of you!
+They use the freshest and delicious sushi of the season, and the chef will make the sushi in front of you!
 They only accept customers who made reservations, so make sure you reserve beforehand if you want to eat here!

 After walking 10 minutes from Asakusa, one of the most populated areas of Tokyo with tourists, you will find this Michelin 1-star sushi restaurant.
 As Asakusa preserves the traditional Japanese atmosphere, this restaurant has a similar taste to its interior and vibe.